Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 The budget battle of 95 was going on.

-And I think back to that now.
+Can I think back to that now?

 How we took that all.

-I had to take it seriously because the media seriously reported that Republicans wanted kids to starve.
+I had to take it seriously because the media seriously reported that Republicans wanted kids to starve because that's what the Democrats said.

-And everybody, Patsy Schroeder, Pelosi was in the group there, Diane Fine.
+And everybody, Patsy Schroeder, Pelosi was in the group there, Diane Feinstein were all running around saying Republicans want to starve kids.

 They wanted to cut Social Security Medicare, which is what the Democrats always accused Republicans of, forcing our seniors to choose between dog food and medicine.

-So when I spoke at CPAC, I welcomed them.
+So when I spoke at CPAC, I welcomed them and I thanked them for having me.

-And I told them that I was up to speed on the current debate, And that I had decided my mom was going to get the dog food.
+And I told them that I was up to speed on the current debate and that I had decided my mom was going to get the dog food.

 But that I was going to do something for my mom.